Alcoy, Spain Summer Engineering

 Program Fee

-The program fee includes the cost of 6 Notre Dame engineering credits; accommodations for six weeks; meals in the dining hall on program days during the week; roundtrip transportation from Madrid to Alcoy; GeoBlue international health insurance; all program academic outings and field trips; and on-site program support from Notre Dame faculty.
+The program fee includes the cost of 6 Notre Dame engineering credits; accommodations for six weeks; meals in the dining hall on program days during the week and weekend; roundtrip transportation from Madrid to Alcoy; GeoBlue international health insurance; all program academic outings and field trips; and on-site program support from Notre Dame faculty.

-It does not include the cost of airfare, weekend meals; passport/visa fees; international cell phone/plan; or personal spending money.
+It does not include the cost of airfare; passport/visa fees; international cell phone/plan; or personal spending money.

 All students are considered for need-based engineering scholarships to help underwrite program costs.